 With the warm weather here, we’ve been giving our grill a workout, preparing for Memorial Day and summer cookouts.
-We’ve been grilling salmon, steak, lemon chicken and tequila-marinated shrimp, but nothing can match our favorite dish so far this year: Grilled Bourbon Chicken.
+We’ve been grilling salmon, steak, lemon chicken and tequila-marinated shrimp, but nothing can match our favorite dish so far this year: Grilled Bourbon BBQ Chicken.

-This is a far cry from the take-out bourbon chicken you order from Chinese restaurants.
+This is a far cry from the take-out bourbon chicken you order from barbecue restaurants.
 Our version contains real bourbon, so it has a little kick of spice and a hint of deep sweetness.
 It’s combined in the marinade with brown sugar, soy sauce, molasses, cloves and red pepper for a combination that will knock your socks off.

 We use a whole chicken, which is affordable, and with a little practice, it’s quick and easy to break down into 8 separate pieces yourself.
 Double bonus: you’ll not only save a few dollars per pound for a few minutes of effort, but you’ll end up with leftover parts perfect for a simple and delicious slow cooker chicken stock.
 You won’t have to buy stock the next time you need it, so it’s really like saving money twice.
 Can’t beat that!